MicrosoftDocs/azure-devops-docs/docs/build-release/packages/jenkins.md

 **Team Services | TFS 2017**

 Visual Studio Team Services's package management works with the continuous integration tools your team already uses.
-In this [Jenkins](http://jenkins-ci.org/) walkthrough, you'll create a NuGet package and publish it to a Visual Studio Team Services feed.
+In this [Jenkins](http://jenkins-ci.org/) walkthrough, you'll create a NuGet package and publish it to a VSTS feed.
 If you need help on Jenkins setup, you can learn more on [the Jenkins wiki](https://wiki.jenkins-ci.org/display/JENKINS/Use+Jenkins).

 <a name="setup"></a>